oracle-livelabs/analytics-ai/mysql/heatwave-intro/create-dbs/create-dbs.md

 ## Introduction

-In this lab, you will create and configure a MySQL DB System.
-The creation process will use a provided object storage link to create the airportdb schema and load data into the DB system.
-Finally you will add a HeatWave Cluster comprise of two or more HeatWave nodes.
+In this lab, you will create and configure a MySQL DB System and  will add a HeatWave Cluster comprise of two or more HeatWave nodes.

 _Estimated Time:_ 20 minutes